 - This treatment is also known as Reversible Inhibition of Sperm Under Guidance(RISUG) as the effect of contraceptive injection can be reversed with a second shot.
 The second shot of contraceptive breaks down the polymer and gently pushes it out of the penis.

 - This non-hormonal male contraceptive is expected to have no side effects as it does not contain hormones.
 The best part is the process can be reversed and does not affect the fertility of the male partner.

 - This new male contraceptive can help a large group of men and women who plan to avoid pregnancy but do not want to use a condom while having sexualintercourse.
 (5)

 - This new male birth control method may provide long fertility control to males.
 As per a study, it can control birth for about 13 years after the treatment.

-- Apart from this, only 60% women use contraceptive method to avoid pregnancy.
-Out of which only 8% rely on their male partners to use condom.
+- Apart from this, only 60% of women use the contraceptive method to avoid pregnancy.
+Out of which only 8% rely on their male partners to use a condom.
 This way they fail to avoid pregnancy, as per the report of United Nations 2015.
 This contraceptive method will help them avoid pregnancy and have a healthy life.